AhmedNegm5/Leon-Template/README.md

 # Leon-Template
-It's Application for HTML and CSS
+It's a responsive application for HTML and CSS.